-4Kids pays Network Providers based on the level of care approved by 4Kids staff.
-Rates for the LOC can be found in the Network Provider service agreement.
-These payments include, but are not limited to, the daily rates and fees for foster care, exceptional foster care, SIL, PALS, and adoption services.
+4Kids pays Network Providers based on the level of care, service package, add-on service, or other purchased services that are pre-authorized by 4Kids staff on a placement authorization or purchase of service (POS) authorization.
+Rates can be found in the Network Provider service agreement.
+These payments include, but are not limited to, the daily rates and fees for foster care, exceptional foster care, SIL, PALS, purchased client services, and adoption services.

-Network Provider payments are generated from data and documentation provided by the Network Provider.
+Network Provider payments for placements are generated from data and documentation provided by the Network Provider.
 4Kids does not require Network Providers to submit a bill or invoice for payment of placement services.
-4Kids does require Network Providers to submit certain service delivery documentation in the TPG and provider portal (COBris) to initiate payment for other services.
+4Kids does require Network Providers to submit certain service delivery documentation in the TPG and provider portal (CoBRIS) to initiate payment for other services.

-Network Provider capacity, placement, and discharge data is captured directly in the TPG which integrates with the 4Kids website and 4Kids' billing and payment systems.
-Network Providers are responsible for timely and accurate data entry within 72 hours of a placement change event.
-4Kids conducts data integrity checks between the 4Kids website and the state systems, to ensure data accuracy in the systems.
+Network Provider capacity, placement, and discharge data are captured directly in the TPG which integrates with the 4Kids' billing and payment systems in CoBRIS.
+Network Providers are responsible for timely and accurate data entry, within seventy-two (72) hours of a placement change event.
+4Kids conducts data integrity checks between the 4Kids and state systems, to ensure data accuracy in the systems.
 Any data discrepancies identified during these reviews are researched, resolved, and corrected in the appropriate system.
 The state system, IMPACT, and case documentation will be used to verify data discrepancies for payment adjustments and recoupments.
 Payment adjustments or recoupments will be processed on the next regular Network Provider payment.

 Network Providers are responsible for timely review and for designating a primary contact to receive, review, and approve payment adjustments/discrepancies in the Network Provider portal (CoBRIS).
-Payments are initiated monthly by electronic funds transfer (EFT)/direct deposit.
-Payments are issued within a reasonable timeframe of payment from DFPS to 4Kids for the placement and no later than 10 calendar days of 4Kids' receipt of funds from DFPS.
-Payment reports are available in the Network Provider portal (CoBRIS).
+Payments are initiated monthly by electronic funds transfer (EFT) or direct deposit.
+Payments are issued within a reasonable timeframe of payment from DFPS to 4Kids for the placement and no later than ten (10) calendar days of 4Kids' receipt of funds from DFPS.
+Payment reports are available on the Network Provider portal (CoBRIS).
 Network Providers may log payment discrepancies in the Network Provider portal (CoBRIS) for review, reconsideration, and resolution.